MRLintern/Linear_Solvers/README.md

 ## Introduction
 * Utilising __OOP__ with __C++__ and the __Eigen Library__, this software demonstrates the implementation of the __Jacobi__, __Gauss-Seidel__ and __Successive Over Relaxation (SOR)__ iterative methods for solving __Linear Algebraic Systems__, of the form, __Ax = b__.
-* A __serial version__ is developed first, and then a __parallel version__.
+* A __serial version__ has been developed.
+A __parallel version__ is currently being developed.
 A parallel version is developed so we can consider large systems of equations.
 * In the parallel case, __Performance Metrics__, such as __Speed-Up__ and __Efficiency__ will be calculated.

 ## Iterative Solvers